-André Arko thinks Ruby is pretty neat.
-As Cloud City Development Senior Developer, he’s known for well-tested code that is maintainable over time.
+At Cloud City, André is known for well-tested code that is maintainable over time.
 He is passionate about clean, understandable code, believing every new feature is a chance to leave the codebase in better shape than it started.

 No matter what software needs to be built, he offers specific examples of the trade-offs to keep in mind, and helps companies choose the most successful options.
-For over 12 years, André has built and run web applications, specializing in sharing knowledge via pairing.
+André has built and operated web applications at every size and scale, but he’s most passionate about improving the lives of other engineers by giving them better tools.

 Before docking at Cloud City, André was the lead developer of Bundler, the Ruby dependency manager, co-authored the third edition of The Ruby Way, a book about how to use Ruby in an idiomatic way, and founded Ruby Together, a non-profit trade association dedicated to maintaining and improving the shared tools used by every Ruby developer.